khanrc/tf.gans-comparison/README.md

 - Model structure is copied from each paper
     - But some details are ignored
-    - I admit that a little details make great differences in the results due to the very unstable GAN training
+    - Granted, a little details make great differences in the results due to the very unstable GAN training
 - No hard tuning for each model - so the results can be improved
 - Well-structured - was my goal at the start, but the result is not satisfactory :(
-    - TensorFlow queue runner is used for inpue pipeline
+    - TensorFlow queue runner is used for input pipeline
     - Single trainer (and single evaluator) - multi model structure
     - Logs in training and configuration are recorded on the TensorBoard